Ukrainian police detain man threatening to blow up Kyiv bank

 KYIV, Ukraine (AP) — Police detained a man who allegedly threatened to set off an explosive device at a bank in Ukraine's capital and demanded to speak with journalists Monday.

 The man, identified as Sukhrob Karimov, a 32-year-old citizen of the Central Asian nation of Uzbekistan, entered a bank office in Kyiv and said he had explosives in his backpack, police said.
-He let the clerks go and told authorities to invite journalists to listen to him make a statement.
+He let all but one bank clerk go and told authorities to invite journalists to listen to him make a statement.

 Officers burst into a room in the bank while the man was talking to a journalist.
 Officials initially said after the suspect was detained that police found elements of an explosive device but later clarified that the suspect had been bluffing and no actual explosives were found.